 Priti sits on the Manitoba Health Appeal Board, is a Public Representative Councillor on the College of Physicians and Surgeons of Manitoba and a member of the Winnipeg Football Club Board.

 Priti is also committed to the local community and volunteers extensively.
 She has been actively involved in joint fundraising initiatives with the Manitoba Bar Association and the Manitoba Theatre Centre.
 Since 1998 she has had parts in "Guys and Dolls", "Fiddler on the Roof", "Pajama Game", "Grease", "One Flew Over the Cuckoo's Nest", "You Can't Take it With You", "Little Shop of Horrors", "Cabaret", "Inherit the Wind", "Chicago", "The Producers", "Gypsy", "La Cages Aux Folles", and "Witness for the Prosecution."
 The productions have raised approximately one million dollars for the theatre and the community in Winnipeg.
 In May 2005, Priti was awarded the Woman Entrepreneur of the Year Award for Contribution to Community from the Women Business Owners of Manitoba.

-In addition to travelling, Priti enjoys spending time with her daughter, reading, dancing, musical theatre, working out, cycling, gardening and taking in the beautiful geography of Canada and the world.
+In addition to travelling, Priti enjoys spending time with her daughter, reading, dancing, musical theatre, working out, hiking, cycling, gardening and taking in the beautiful geography of Canada and the world.